cardokh/CFFP/docs/01-vision-and-purpose.md

 * Flexible
 * Pleasant to use

-Examples already identified include:
+Examples of capabilities that support these goals include:

-* Global platform search
+* Search
 * User preferences
 * Themes
 * Consistent navigation
-* Configurable user experience
+* Configurable user experiences

-HCI considerations should influence architectural decisions from the beginning.
+HCI considerations should influence platform evolution from the beginning.

 ---